blob5/lazyspotify-nix-flake/README.md

    - Redirect URIs: `http://127.0.0.1:8287/callback`
    - APIs used: `Web API`, `Web Playback SDK`
 3. Copy the app's Client ID.
-4. Put the Client ID in `config.yaml` or export it as an environment variable.
+4. Put the Client ID in `config.yaml` or export it as an environment variable See [Configuration](https://github.com/dubeyKartikay/lazyspotify?tab=readme-ov-file#configuration).

 Minimal config: